ProtonZero/Class-Commons/README.md

-# Class Commons #
+# Class Commons 2.0 #
 *Class Commons* is a project to provide a common compatibility interface for class systems.
-The goal of this is to make libraries independent of class libraries, a library using the Class Commons API can then be used with any class system adhering to it (albeit via a compatibility layer).
+The goal of this is to make libraries independent of class libraries; a library using the Class Commons API can then be used with any class system adhering to it (albeit via a compatibility layer).

 ## Specification ##

-### Features ###
-* Single-class inheritance
-* Constructors
-* Instance methods
-* Polymorphism

 Class definition is single-write read-only, so the entire class has to be defined on creation.

 ### Functions ###
-	class = common.class(name, table, parents...)
+	class = common.class(name, table, superclass?)
 	instance = common.instance(class, ...)

 ### Class constructors ###